 The Halloween Irony

-The supernatural has, generally, become something farcical, light-hearted but certainly sought after.
-Take the #HarryPotter storm, every child who encountered those #books was desperate to receive a letter and realise that they too, were a #witch or #wizard.
+The supernatural has generally become something farcical and light-hearted and certainly sought after.
+Take the #HarryPotter storm, every child who encountered those #books was desperate to receive a letter and realise that they too were a #witch or #wizard.
 In today’s world the supernatural is a guilty pleasure, we don’t believe it but are drawn to it again and again in #books and #films and yes, at Halloween.
 The supernatural is a seductive element that humans have always been fascinated with, sometimes this fascination has led to fear induced tyranny, sometimes nothing more than dress up and decorations, either way it is powerful in a very real and present way.

 How will you be celebrating Halloween this year?